d-led/gocd_svn_playground/README.md

 - `docker-compose up -d svn-server`
 - wait for the server to be initialized successfully, as it can have some hiccups
 - check the [SVN UI](http://localhost:3343) (`admin:admin`)
-- start the [SVN service](http://localhost:3343/csvn/) via the "Start" button
+- start the [SVN service](http://localhost:3343/csvn/) via the "Start" button if not yet started
 - in the [Repo List](http://localhost:3343/csvn/repo/list) click "Discover" - to discover repositories created in the shared volume
 - run [`./commit_into_repos.sh`](commit_into_repos.sh) to create the first revision in each repo
 - `docker-compose up -d go-server go-agent`